-The Company entered into foreign currency forward contracts during 2019.
-One contract remained open at December 28, 2019, which had a duration of less than one month and is recorded at fair value in the Company's accompanying consolidated balance sheets.
-The Company did not have any significant foreign currency forward contracts related to certain intercompany loans during fiscal years 2018 and 2017.
+The Company entered into foreign currency forward contracts during fiscal years 2020 and 2019.
+The Company did not have any such open contracts as of December 26, 2020 and one contract remained open at December 28, 2019, which had a duration of less than one month and was recorded at fair value in the Company's accompanying consolidated balance sheet.
 The notional amount and fair value of the open contract is summarized as follows:

+December 28, 2019

+Notional Amount Balance Sheet Location

+(in thousands)

-December 28, 2019 Notional Amount Fair Value Balance Sheet Location (in thousa nds) \$ 115,038 \$ (876) Other current liabilities
+\$ 115,038 \$ (876) Other current liabilities